w3c/web-advertising/success-criteria.md

 [wrote](http://www.columbia.edu/itc/journalism/j6075/edit/readings/brandeis_concurring1.html):
 "Among free men, the deterrents ordinarily to be applied to prevent crime are education and punishment for violations of the law, not abridgment of the rights of free speech and assembly."
-Thus to exercise this freedom, people should have digital access to publishers, which equates to both the right to assembly and freedom of speech.
+Thus, to exercise this freedom, people should have digital access to publishers, which equates to both the right to assembly and freedom of speech.
 Safeguarding and improving this accessibility and choice are the third and fourth principles of improved web advertising.